department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/all-mvp-workflows/research-findings.md

 ## Methodology
-We conducted 10 remote moderated usability tests via Zoom using the Perigean contract.
+We conducted 10 remote moderated usability tests via WebEx using the Perigean contract.
 This method allowed us to share a high-fidelity wireframe prototype (mobile and desktop versions) to confirm if our questionnaire is easily usable by Veterans.

 ### Who we talked with
 - 8 Veterans, 1 Caregiver, and 1 Service Member (will be Veteran in next 30 days)